askprash/IdealGases.jl/docs/src/derivatives.md

 ### Differentiating through composition

-When the composition itself depends on a parameter — as in `products(vit, FAR::Dual)`, where the burned-gas mole fractions are a function of the fuel–air ratio — the resulting `FrozenGas` *carries* the tangent in its own coefficients.
+When the composition itself depends on a parameter — as in `products(vit, air, FAR::Dual)`, where the burned-gas mole fractions are a function of the fuel–air ratio — the resulting `FrozenGas` *carries* the tangent in its own coefficients.
 The IFT rule then adds a "composition moves" term: the partials of ``h(\text{gas}, T^\star)`` with respect to the gas, obtained from a single forward